Killing of Abdel Fattah al-Sharif: Reactions

 On 6 April, IDF Chief of Staff Gadi Eizenkot stated during a meeting with soldiers at the Tze'elim camp that the shooting ran counter to the professional and ethical norms of behavior demanded of IDF troops.

 Demonstration in support of Azaria in Rabin Square.
 Translation of text on the poster: "If we don't protect our soldiers, who will protect us?"

 A demonstration in support of Azaria was organised by his family and former Knesset member Sharon Gal in Tel Aviv's Rabin Square on 19 April.
-Singers Eyal Golan and David D'or and rapper Subliminal were slated to perform at the rally.
+Singers Eyal Golan and David D'Or and rapper Subliminal were slated to perform at the rally.
 However, Golan and D'or pulled out of the rally, citing the rally becoming politicized as the reason.
 The organizers had hoped for a large crowd numbering tens of thousands.
 However, the rally drew only an estimated 2,000 people.
 The rally was attended by a number of pop icons, public figures and extremist figures.
 On 19 April, Netanyahu urged for "balance" in Azaria's trial and said that he was sure the court would act wisely in weighing Azaria's killing of al-Sharif and the context in which he did so.
 On 25 July, Defence Minister Avigdor Lieberman said the government must not express a stance on the shooting until the end of the trial and also criticized the earlier reaction of his predecessor Ya'alon.
 On 12 September, Lieberman stated that he would support Azaria even if he was convicted and urged the court to "ignore the noise" and judge according to the facts.

 During an interview with Channel 2 News, Netanyahu stated he had no regrets about calling Azaria's parents.
 When questioned whether he had made telephone calls to parents of other soldiers who had transgressed, he replied that he hadn't but had talked to those parents of soldiers who were killed or missing.
-Netanyahu was criticized by opposition politicians and the media for comparing the parents of fallen soldiers to parents of soldiers charged criminal conduct, like Azaria's.
-The Prime Minister's Office later issued a statement rejecting these claims and called them a "base, distorted and lying" misrepresentation.
-Netanyahu himself also denied these claims, saying words had been misunderstood or misinterpreted.
+Netanyahu was criticized by opposition politicians and the media for comparing the parents of fallen soldiers to parents of soldiers charged with criminal conduct, like Azaria's.
+The Prime Minister's Office later issued a statement rejecting these remarks and called them a "base, distorted and lying" misrepresentation.
+Netanyahu himself also denied these accusations, saying his words had been misunderstood or misinterpreted.

 On 8 October, Bennett called for an immediate pardon of Azaria if convicted because it was important to back soldiers in their efforts to "protect Israel from terrorists".
 He also raised doubts that Azaria was receiving a fair trial.
 His statements were criticized by Zionist Union MK Eyal Ben-Reuven as well as Yesh Atid MK Elazar Stern, both former soldiers.